Confucius for T. Horne

 However, “an order gone” might figure with the brochure above, where supposedly Confucius “with great bitterness of spirit, lamented the disorders of his time”.
 Page 41 tells the grief: “O great Mountain, what art thou become!
 This important machine is subverted!”

-Here is Mr. Rubio and the “old world” gone; a metaphor I take it, for former dealings: ■https://cdn.jwplayer.com/previews/QnHWtAvQ.
+Here is Mr. Rubio and the “old world gone”.
+I believe it is a metaphor for former dealings: ■https://cdn.jwplayer.com/previews/QnHWtAvQ.

 The Sun is plainly a physical factor, and this schools fortunately do say.
 Otherwise, we might be telling stories of the star wandering around Earth, after the regular pattern, where sooner or later, the Sun having been on the side of London and then also Peru, it comes to be on the side of Moscow.
 Only would they be making any ■Eliaia.